rdex999/Low/README.md

 ## Variables
 there are currently 2 types of variables, int, and char \
 You can declare variables with, or without a value. \
-Nnote that when declaring a variable without a value it will have the old value that wa used by other programs in that location. \
+Note that when declaring a variable without a value it will have the old value that was used by other programs in that location. \
 Usage: `type varName;` \
 Example: `int x;`